IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 #### Payload

-The payload begins with the "Low-level protocol" header, as described in section 3.2 of {{ZBOSS}}, so that the first two bytes of the payload are `0xde` `0xad`, in order.
+The payload begins with the "Low-level protocol" header, as described in section 3.2 of {{ZBOSS}}, so that the first two octets of the payload are `0xde` `0xad`, in order.

 ## LINKTYPE_ZWAVE_R1_R2